AIR-EISTI/Market_Manager_V2/README.md

 ```

 ## License
-This project follows the BSD license.
+This project follows the BSD 2-Clause License.
 See the [LICENSE](https://github.com/AIR-EISTI/Market_Manager_V2/blob/master/LICENSE)
 for details.